 the raw content of (source code) files as a sequence of bytes, without file names or any other metadata.
 File contents are often recurrent, e.g., across different versions of the same software, different directories of the same project, or different projects all together.

 a list of named directory entries, each of which pointing to other artifacts, usually file contents or sub-directories.
-Directory entries are also associated to arbitrary metadata, which vary with technologies, but usually includes permission bits, modification timestamps, etc.
+Directory entries are also associated to some metadata stored as permission bits.

 - revisions (AKA “commits”)